 Social Media is another area where I will be happy to help you understand how to approach it effectively and create a strategy, but I don’t do Social Media Management.
 You know your business, and your audience much better than I do, and will be much better at carrying on a conversation with them.

+If you can’t measure your results, you can’t improve them.
+Analytics gives you a way to track just about everything that your visitors do on your website.
+We use and recommend Google Analytics, a free and powerful analytics software.
 Without Analytics you would just be wandering around in the dark, throwing the good money after the bad.
 Measurement is critical for successful online marketing.

 Analytics software can be configured to track: